Titoo MBA: Synopsis

 Titoo (Takhat Singh Gill) is an average Chandigarh boy with big dreams of becoming a businessman.
-But as usual, destiny plays spoilsport and nothing works out for Titoo.
-Added to that his heavy debts force him to take up a completely weird and unexpected career.
-In the midst of this financial mess, Titoo is married off to Gulshan Kaur Grover from Jalandhar following an elaborate arranged marriage.
-He leads a double life for a while and tries his best to hide his embarrassing secret from his newlywed wife.
-But as fate would have it, she finds out all about Titoo's alternate career and the poor fellow's life flips upside down once again.
+But as usual, destiny has other plans, and nothing works out for Titoo.
+Added to that, his heavy debts force him to take up an unexpected and somewhat taboo career.
+In the midst of this financial mess, Titoo marries Gulshan Kaur Grover from Jalandhar, in an elaborately arranged marriage.
+He leads a double life for a while and tries his best to hide his embarrassing secret from his newlywedded wife.
+But as fate would have it, she finds out about Titoo's alternate career, and his life flips upside down once again.